yizhen1993/interview-laravel/README.md

 - Prease write readable codes.
 - If there is enough time, please also perform static analysis on GitHub Actions.
 - If there is enough time, please develop screens.
+- Please write down the procedure for starting and running the tests in README.md.

 ## Installation